 We know that diversity drives creativity, better efficiency, and especially innovation — because it fuels disruptive thinking.
 We don’t see diversity as simply something we have to do.
 In fact, we see all aspects of diversity as strategic assets to our business and something we continually work on to improve.

 If we want to serve our customers better — and communicate in ways that resonate with them — we know that we need to build a workforce that is reflective of how diverse our customers are.
 You need people with a broad range of ideas, styles, experiences, and lifestyles, and you need to empower them to all have a seat at the table.

 Gender equality is one key component of this, especially when the majority of our people are employed in technology-based roles — an industry traditionally filled by men and a key area we have focused on diversifying.

 REA Group focuses on three areas to help drive gender equality that contribute to shifting the dial on diversity and inclusion more broadly:

-- Recognizing the business value of gender equality through formalized policies and measured outcomes
+- Recognising the business value of gender equality through formalised policies and measured outcomes

 - Taking a bottom-up approach to providing equitable benefits to our full workforce